A Lawyer in San Diego For Consumers Who Have Purchased Lemon Cars

 - They fail to collect all the facts—many manufacturers only look at the warranty repair history and fail to account for repair opportunities for which the dealer did not make a warranty claim

 In some cases, manufacturers have a legitimate legal defense to a lemon law claim—for example, if you missed the deadline to file a claim, the law doesn’t cover the problem, or you are seeking relief for which the law does not provide, like emotional distress.
-Whatever the reason, if your claim was denied, contact an attorney as soon as possible.
+Whatever the reason, if your claim was denied, contact a lemon law attorney as soon as possible.

 California’s lemon law is extremely complicated and few lawyers focus on it.
 Many lemon claims are resolved out-of-court, and the experience and skill of an attorney can make a significant impact on the terms of a settlement.
 As a consumer, some of the questions you should ask an attorney before hiring him or her include: